Rattanin Leenutaphong

 Rattanin Leenutaphong (born 24 April 1990) is a Thai racing driver currently competing in the TCR International Series and TCR Thailand Touring Car Championship.
 Having previously competed in the Thailand Super Series - Super Eco Class.

 Racing career

 Leenutaphong began his career in 2015 in the Thailand Super Series' Super Eco class.
-In 2016 he switched to the TCR Thailand Touring Car Championship, he finished the season third in the Am standings that year, after only taking part in one race weekend.
+In 2016, he switched to the TCR Thailand Touring Car Championship, he finished the season third in the Am standings that year, after only taking part in one race weekend.
 He stayed in the series for 2017, this time entering the series full time.
 Again driving a SEAT León TCR for Yontrakit Racing Team.

-In August 2017 it was announced that he would race in the TCR International Series, driving an SEAT León TCR for his TCR Thailand team Yontrakit Racing Team.
+In August 2017, it was announced that Leenutaphong would race in the TCR International Series, driving an SEAT León TCR for his TCR Thailand team Yontrakit Racing Team.